 Dispatchers are not only responsible for answering 911 calls, but they answer non-emergency phones, answer radio traffic from law enforcement and emergency responders, enter warrants, summonses, and other various court documents into the VCIN/NCIC system and monitor the IFLOWS Flood Gauges at all times.
 Dispatching is a tedious and stressful job and takes a special person to work in such a demanding position.
 Dispatchers must also maintain their certification by attending various training throughout the year.

-Currently the Page County ECC is supervised by Director Steve Campbell.
+Currently, the Page County ECC is supervised by Director Steve Campbell.
 Director Campbell has extensive training and experience in Fire and Rescue Services and experience in dispatching.
-There are currently two shift supervisors, six full time dispatchers and six part time dispatchers.
+There are currently two shift supervisors, seven full- time dispatchers and seven part-time dispatchers.

 The public is reminded that 911 is for emergencies only, where an immediate response from fire, rescue, or law enforcement is needed.